rbohl/liferay-docs/developer/frameworks/articles/data-engine/02-data-collection-api/01-data-record-collection-operations.markdown

 [`DEDataRecord` object you construct](LINK TO CREATION ARTICLE) is saved once the request is executed.

-## Getting a List of Data Collections
+## Getting a List of Data Record Collections

 To get a `List` of `DEDataRecordCollection`s from the database, pass a `DEDataRecordCollectionListRequest` to